In this article

-A dental implant is an artificial tooth root that is surgically implanted into your jawbone.
-It restores the missing tooth in a way that mirrors the color and function of your natural tooth.
+A dental implant is an artificial tooth root surgically implanted into your jawbone.
+It restores your missing tooth while mimicking the color and function of your natural tooth.

 This price typically includes the implant (artificial tooth root), the abutment (support post), and the dental crown (false tooth).
 If bone grafts are needed, the cost of treatment will increase.

-A dental implant payment plan may be an excellent option for those who do not have insurance.
-Some dentists and oral surgeons allow patients to pay off a portion of the implants over a few months.
+Your dentist or oral surgeon may allow you to pay off a portion of the implants over a few months.
 Instead of paying for the implants through an insurance provider, you would pay your dentist directly.

 Cosmetic Dentistry Grants (CDG) is a nonprofit dental organization that provides funding for various dental procedures.
 In some cases, people can get free implants through this organization.

-Professional dentists check each step in the process during treatment.
+Dental professionals check each step in the process during treatment.
 Supervision ensures the dental student does everything “by the book.”